preiter93/ratatheme/README.md

 # ratatheme

-`ratatheme` is a convenient theme parser for `ratatui` apps.
-It simplifies defining and deserializing themes from configuration files into a theme with `ratatui::Style`s.
+`ratatheme` is a convenient theme parser for [ratatui](https://github.com/ratatui/ratatui) applications.
+It simplifies deserialization of themes from configuration files into a theme that holds `ratatui::Style`'s.

-## What does `ratatheme` try to solve?
+## What does `ratatheme` attempt to solve?

-Ratatui themes are often defined as a collection of `ratatui::style::Styles`. and themes may often be defined in a serialized format such as a toml configuration file.
-But ratatui Styles have the issue that the color only deserializes from either the hex xode or a limited number of color name keywords.
-But what if you want to define your own color `my_color` and reference it in your configuration?
-With `ratatheme` you can define a color map alongside your configuration.
+Ratatui themes are often defined as a collection of `ratatui::style::Style`'s.
+And themes may be defined in a serialized format such as a toml configuration file.
+The current deserialization process for converting serialized data, such as a TOML string, into `ratatui::style::Style` is somewhat rigid.
+While `ratatui::style::Style` allows colors to be parsed from a string, the built-in parser only supports a limited set of color formats.
+It accepts for example colors in hex codes or a predefined set of standard color names like red, blue, etc.

-The styles can then be defined using the color name and `ratatheme` takes care of resolving the color from the colormap.
+But what if you wish to define a unique color, such as `my_color`, and reference it in your configuration?.
+Just similar to CSS where you would define a global color variable and use it with var(--my-color).
+Ideally, the deserialization process should support such custom color definitions, allowing users to define their own colors.

-Note that this is similar to css, where you can define global color variables and use them with var(--my-color).
+With “Ratatheme” you can define a color map from color name to hex code next to your configuration.
+The foreground and background color of the `ratatui::style::Style` can then be defined via the color name in your configuration file. `Ratatheme` takes care of resolving the color from the color map at deserialization time.

 ## Central elements

-Under the hood `ratatheme` provides a proc macro `DeserializeTheme` that provides a `deserialize_theme` method, similar to serdes `Deserialize` macro.
-Your themes have to derive `DeserializeTheme` and each style field should be annotated with `#[theme(style)]`.
-Fields that are not annotated are simply deserialized using serde but are not handled specially.
-Themes can also have a single layer of depth by annotaing with `styles` and deriong `Subtheme` on the type of the annotated field.
+- **`DeserializeTheme`**: A custom `Deserialize` proc macro that implements `deserialize_theme`.

-- **`DeserializeTheme`**: A custom `Deserialize` proc macro.
+- Attribute `style`**: Fields annotated with `#[theme(style)]` implement a special style deserialization.
-- **`style` attribute**: Annotate fields with `#[theme(style)]` to specify that these fields will be deserialized and used to generate `ratatui::Style` objects.
-The `foreground` and `background` fields of the serialized data can hold color names which will be references from a map of colors.
-See below.
+- **`Subtheme`**: A derive macro for subthemes.

-- **`Subtheme`**: For nested themes, the struct must derive the `Subtheme` proc macro.
+Under the hood `ratatheme` provides a proc macro `DeserializeTheme` that provides a `deserialize_theme` method.
+Notice that this is similar to serdes `Deserialize` macro.
+A theme derives `DeserializeTheme` and each style field should be annotated with `#[theme(style)]`.
+Fields that are not annotated are simply deserialized using standard serde.
+Themes can also have one (and not more) layer of depth, i.e. subthemes.
+The subtheme field inside the Theme must be annotated with `styles(field_a, field_b)`.
+The subtheme struct itself must derive `Subtheme` and each style field must also be annotated with `#[theme(style)]`.
+Sounds complicated?
+Let's jump into an example.

 ## Usage